-AIR VENTS - The computer uses an internal fan to create airflow through the vents, which prevents the computer from overheating.
+The computer uses an internal fan to create airflow through the vents, which prevents the computer from overheating.
+The Air Vents are part of the QuadCool thermal management system.
+They provide external venting of internal heat via the enhanced convection cooling system.

-/ CAUTION: Do not block, push objects into, or allow dust to accumulate in the air vents.
-Do not store your Dell computer in a low-airflow environment, such as a closed briefcase, while it is running.
-Restricting the airflow can damage the computer or cause a fire.The computer turns on the fan when the computer gets hot.
-Fan noise is normal and does not indicate a problem with the fan or the computer.
+A CAUTION: Do not block, push objects into, or allow dust to accumulate in the air vents.
+Do not store your computer in a low-airflow environment, such as a closed briefcase, while it is running.
+Restricting the airflow can damage the computer or cause a fire.